dogoodbenice/bonneville/src/content/blog-post-early-perspectices-on-aria.md

 ###A quick framework to breaking down any hidden barriers to asking questions.

 It's 2:23pm in the working day, you're wrapping up your deck that you've worked on and now are opening the floor to questions.
-You do so by saying

 How many times have you given a presentation and ended by asking questions?